Ben Sira

-He wrote his work in Hebrew, possibly in Alexandria in Egypt in the Ptolemaic Kingdom c.
+Ben Sira wrote his work in Hebrew, possibly in Alexandria in the Ptolemaic Kingdom c.
 180–175 BCE, where he is thought to have established a school.

-While Ben Sira is sometimes claimed to be a contemporary of Simeon the Just, it is more likely that his contemporary was High Priest Simon II (219–199 BCE) and this is due to confusion with his father, Yeshua'.
+While Ben Sira is sometimes claimed to be a contemporary of Simeon the Just, it is more likely that his contemporary was High Priest Simon II (219–199 BCE) and this is due to confusion with his father, Joshua.

 A medieval text, the Alphabet of Sirach, was falsely attributed to him.